Before court

 ====================== Collapse Start Here.
 Do not Edit Here ========================

-If you need to talk to the Judge, call them ‘Your Honour’ and be polite.
+If you need to talk to the Judge, call them ‘Your Honour’.
+If you are talking to a Registrar or Senior Registrar, you can call them by their title.

 If you have a lawyer, you will sit behind them in court and they will do the talking for you.

-If you are representing yourself, stand up when the Judge talks to you, and stand up when you talk to the Judge.
+If you are representing yourself, stand up when the Judge or Registrar talks to you, and stand up when you talk to the Judge or Registrar.

 Stay seated when someone else is talking (like the other person or their lawyer).

-Do not talk over the top of other people.
+Do not talk over the top of other people – especially the Judge or Registrar.

 If you are worried about giving evidence, see I have to give evidence – what will happen?